 Ted Stevenson is a principal in the Dallas office of McKool Smith.
 Ted is a trial lawyer and registered patent attorney who has been focused on patent infringement and technology cases for more than 25 years.
 Ted has extensive federal trial experience, having won courtroom victories in intellectual property cases involving diverse technologies such as cellular telephones, balloon angioplasty catheters, wireless networking, integrated circuits, hydraulic fracturing, prepaid calling cards, drilling rigs, and enterprise software.
-Ted has recently focused on cases alleging competitive violations in patent licensing, having handled three trials and an arbitration adjudicating whether proposed royalties for standard essential patent portfolios complied with FRAND.
+Ted has recently focused on cases alleging competitive violations in patent licensing, having handled four trials and an arbitration adjudicating whether proposed royalties for standard essential patent portfolios complied with FRAND.
 Ted also has tried and won non-patent cases alleging trade secret violations, trade dress infringement, and software performance.

 Ted is consistently recognized as one of the best patent litigators in the country and has been described by Chambers as a "fantastic trial lawyer."
 He was named the 2016 Texas "IP Litigator of the Year" by Managing IP, was awarded the 2014 Bet-the-Company "Lawyer of the Year" and the 2017 Trade Secret and Patent Litigation "Lawyer of the Year" in Dallas by Best Lawyers, and received the Lexology "Client Choice Award" in 2014 for Patent Litigation in Texas.
 Texas Lawyer Magazine has recognized Ted as one of the five “go-to” intellectual property litigators in the state.
 Chambers USA and Best Lawyers in America rank Ted as a top national lawyer in the areas of intellectual property litigation, commercial litigation, and bet-the-company litigation,;Texas Super Lawyers consistently ranks Ted among its top 100 lawyers in Texas; and Managing IP Magazine recognizes Ted as an "IP Star."